ePages-de/epages-devportal/_posts/2019/2019-02-21-in-three-steps-to-a-great-help-article.md

 Let's tell and show (!) them how they can implement this great stuff for their shop.

 Remember?
-We've already experienced working with CTAs ourselves in our trial shop.
+We've already experienced working with CTAs ourselves in our showcase shop.
 How super excited we got about it!
 We were almost on the verge of setting up our own online business.
 (Ok, Ok.
 Before we do that, we want to tell our merchants how it's done.)